firedrone/Spider/doc/HACKING/HelpfulTools.md

 ------------------------------------

 1. Run `./scripts/maint/generate_callgraph.sh`.
-This will generate a bunch of files in a new ./callgraph direcspidery.
+This will generate a bunch of files in a new ./callgraph directory.

 2. Run `./scripts/maint/analyze_callgraph.py callgraph/src/*/*`.
 This
    will do a lot of graph operations and then dump out a new